Diabetes in Australia

 Evolution of the age-standardized prevalence of diabetes in Australia, from 1980 to 2014.

-An estimated 275 Australians develop diabetes every day.
+Diabetes in Australia is somewhat common, with an estimated 275 Australians developing diabetes every day.
 The 2005 Australian AusDiab Follow-up Study (Australian Diabetes, Obesity and Lifestyle Study) showed that 1.7 million Australians have diabetes but that up to half of the cases of type 2 diabetes remain undiagnosed.

+In 2024, the Australian Institute of Health and Welfare reported that around 1.3 million Australians or 5.1% of the population were living with diagnosed diabetes as of 2021.
+Sharply increasing from 400,000 diagnosed cases in 2001.
+For Australians aged 80-84, this number reached 19%.
+It is considered one of the top 10 leading causes of death in Australia.

 Type 2

 Type 2 diabetes is the most common type of diabetes, and majority of those affected are diagnosed with Type 2.
 Type 2 diabetes is classified as a lifestyle disease which is impacted by environmental and hereditary factors.
 This form of diabetes is significantly affected by the lifestyle the individual has.
 It is associated with the individuals' diet and activity level.
 The population who are most at risk are those who adopt a sedentary lifestyle at a young age.